plasticrake/homebridge-tplink-smarthome/README.md

 ## Sample Configuration

 Configuration for 3 plugs.
-Name defaults to the name set in the Kasa app but can be overridden here.
+The name set in the Kasa App will be used as the name in Homebridge.
 ```json
 "platforms": [{
     "platform": "Hs100",